SimonPadbury/baselayer/_src/typography.md

 * Source Sans 3 and Source Serif 4
 * Source Sans Pro and Source Serif Pro

 But you can also mix and match.
-In Baselayer, sizes and weights for the `base` and `prose` typefaces can optionally be set independently (you will need to do some un-commenting in two files: `root-variables.css` and `typography.css`) — but they will still share the same line height.
+In Baselayer, sizes and weights for the base and prose typefaces can optionally be set independently — but you will still want them to share the same line height.
+For using another set of sizes and weights for prose, you will need to do some un-commenting in two files: `root-variables.css` and `typography.css`.

 So, for example:

-* If your chosen `base` has an x-height much larger than your chosen `prose`, then you can set the prose font-size slightly larger, or the base slightly smaller.
+* If your chosen base typeface has an x-height much larger than your chosen prose, then you can set the prose font-size slightly larger, or the base slightly smaller.
-* If your `base` has thicker strokes so that it “looks darker” then your `prose`, then you may set your `base` font-weight slightly lighter, to `300` (if this is available) while retaining your `prose` font-weight at the normal `400`.
+* If your base has thicker strokes so that it “looks darker” then your prose, then you may set your base font-weight slightly lighter, to `300` (if this is available) while retaining your prose font-weight at the normal `400`.

 For inspiration: